 In essence, the first argument went like this: light is a wave, waves require a medium, the medium for light was called the luminiferous ether, it must be extremely rigid (since light travels so quickly), it must be extremely tenuous (since we can't detect its drag), rigid and tenuous are adjectives that are incompatible (strong yet soft), Nineteenth Century physics cannot handle this, therefore Nineteenth Century physics is in trouble.
 The ray of sunshine that dispersed this dark cloud was the theory of relativity devised by Albert Einstein.
 The major revelations of this theory were that there is no ether, there is no absolute space, there is no absolute time, mass is not conserved, energy is not conserved, and nothing travels faster than light.
 For awhile, this was the most revolutionary theory in all of physics.

-The second dark cloud identified by Kelvin is the subject of the rest of this section and (essentially) the rest of this book.
+The second dark cloud identified by Kelvin is the subject of the rest of this section and (essentially) most of the rest of this book.
 I won't breeze through it like I did with the first dark cloud, but I will tell you this, the solution to the problem Kelvin called "the Maxwell-Boltzmann doctrine" lead to the most revolutionary theory in all of physics — quantum mechanics.
 The major revelations of this theory are that all things are both particles and waves at the same time and that nothing can be predicted or known with absolute certainty.

-These arrival of these two revolutionary theories divided physics up into two domains.
+The arrival of these two revolutionary theories divided physics up into two domains.
 All theories developed before the arrival of relativity and quantum mechanics and any work derived from them are called classical physics.
 All theories derived from the basic principles of relativity and quantum mechanics are called modern physics.
 The word modern was chosen since the foundations of these theories were laid in the first three decades of the Twentieth Century.
 This the era of modern architecture, modern dance, modern jazz, and modern literature.
 Modern technologies were starting to appear like electric lights, toasters, refrigerators, sewing machines, radios, telephones, movies, phonograph records, airplanes, automobiles, subways, elevators, skyscrapers, synthetic dyes, nylon, celluloid, machine guns, dynamite, aspirin, and psychology.
 The early Twentieth Century was filled with revolutionary ideas and inventions.
 Life now seems unimaginable without them.
 Modern physics was just one aspect of the modern era.

 Frayed edges on the tapestry of classical physics leading to modern physics …